MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    1. In the `appsettings.json` file, search for the section starting with `"JWTSigningCertificate": {`

-   1. Uncomment characters in that section and update the properties so that they match the values for your token signing certificate:
+   1. Enable this section and update the properties so that they match the values for your token signing certificate:
       ```
       "JWTSigningCertificate": {
+          "Enabled": true,
           "StoreName": "My",
-          "StoreLocation": "LocalMachine",
+          "StoreLocation": "CurrentUser",
-          "SubjectName": "<subject name>"
+          "SubjectName": "CN=<subject name>"
       }
       ```

 1. Launch the administrator's utility and:
    1. [Restart the web node](admin-utility.md#startstop) for the changes to take effect.